RiyaGaur/10-Days-of-Statistics/Day : 4/README.md

     <li>The second line should contain the probability that a batch of 10 pistons will contain at least 2 rejects.</li>
 </ol>
 Round both of your answers to a scale of 3 decimal places (i.e.,1.234 format).

+# 3.Geometric Distribution I

+<h2>Objective</h2>
+In this challenge, we learn about geometric distributions.

+<h2>Task</h2>
+The probability that a machine produces a defective product is 1 / 3.
+What is the probability that the 1st defect is found during the 5th inspection?

+<h2>Input Format</h2>

+The first line contains the respective space-separated numerator and denominator for the probability of a defect, and the second line contains the inspection we want the probability of being the first defect for:

+1 3
+5

+If you do not wish to read this information from stdin, you can hard-code it into your program.

+<h2>Output Format</h2>

+Print a single line denoting the answer, rounded to a scale of 3 decimal places (i.e.,1.234 format).